 Nesting season on the island is in full swing with (number to come) nests at this writing.
 There’s no way to predict when or where a mama turtle will come ashore so if you happen to be here when she does consider yourself incredibly lucky.
 Please respect mom and the exhausting process by maintaining your distance and not using flashlights or flash photography to distract her.
 If you spot a nesting mama, or anything unusual such as an injured or stranded turtle please call our Director of Beach Operations, Terry Meyer at: 910-470-2880.
 If she is not available, you may call the hospital during operating hours: 910-329-0222 .
 We will take the information and we will send a trained volunteer to meet you to assess the situation.
 The State of NC hotline for stranded, sick, and injured turtles is 252-241-7367.
 The state number picks up 24/7.
 Please note that all our work with sea turtles, at the hospital and on the beach, is authorized by the NC Wildlife Resources Commission, ES Permit 22ST05.

 Again, through June and July we will be open seven days a week: Mon – Fri, Noon-4; Saturday,102, and Sunday Noon-2.
-Tickets MUST be purchased in advance through our website: www.seaturtlehospital.org.
+Tickets MUST be purchased in advance through the reservations page on our website.
 Select the date, time and the number of guests in your party and purchase your tickets.
 We limit the number of guests for each time to make the experience more enjoyable and to continue our commitment to keep you and our staff safe as we continue to respond to any changes in Covid.
 At this point masks are not required.
 Sorry, but we are not able to accommodate walk-ups for tours once we sell out for the day.
 Please keep in mind that summer traffic can be very heavy, especially on the weekends so plan your arrival accordingly.
 If you are coming only to our gift shop (not for a tour) you can enter through the single door to the left of the main entrance.